jdorama.com Forum Index

 Rating: 5/10 (Watched)

 Comedy romance about an idealistic bus driver a proud OL from different side of the tracks, who find lurve.
 Bit of a effort to finish this one through to it's inevitable conclusion.
 Mediocre at best, it's flimsy premise is stretched to breaking point.
-Uchimura Teruyoshi as the bus driver starts out endearing, but ends up being just annoying, and Yanagiba Toshiro is criminally under-used, although I could watch Iijima Naoko all day, she's simply stunning.
+Uchimura Teruyoshi as the bus driver starts out endearing, but ends up being just annoying, and Yanagiba Toshiro is criminally under-used, although Iijima Naoko is stunning.

 Coin Locker Monogatari [コインロッカー物語]